Skip to content

 (highest) (lowest)

-Apps and tools can declare which $var values they need.
-This is done in frontmatter:
+Apps declare which $var values they need with requires: in frontmatter:

 ---